When I told my friends we were visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”

 Of course, we all had to have a look.
 It was between our two doors, just sitting there.
 Ugh!
 All I could think about was, boy, am I glad I wasn’t the one who found it.

 We scurried back to the ‘safety’ of our neighbour’s home and let my husband take care of it.
 He got our long-handled dustpan and scooped “ Terrance the Tarantula” (yes, he named the darn thing!) into it.
 He let it go by the side of the street and we watched it cross to the other side.
 I have to admit it was quite impressive looking as he meandered across the road.
 (I think we were in too much awe to get another photo!)

 Some Hairy Facts

-So, are Tarantulas native to Mexico and are they dangerous?
+So, is the Tarantulas native to Mexico and is it dangerous?

 I could never understand the fascination with these 8 legged critters.
 I know people get them from pet shops.
 So here is what I learned.

 It turns out that Mexico holds the second-place spot in the world for the number of tarantula species and it could very well be number one as only a few people have taken a big interest in them (well, that doesn’t surprise me!).

 At last count, there were 66 species in Mexico, with the most common being the Brachypelma genus and the Aphonopelma.

 The name tarantula is associated with a myth in the small town of Taranto on the southern coast of Italy.
 Though unrelated to what we call the tarantula now, it was named after the town and called Tarantola.
 Legend has it that this spider caused a disease called ‘tarantismo” and melancholy and death were a result of its bite.
 To avoid this death, it was believed one had to dance a crazy, uncontrolled dance set to music, called the ‘tarantella.”